jrossi227/ApacheGUI/README.md

 Website
 ---------------

 The ApacheGUI website is located here (http://apachegui.net).
-Questions and comments can be sent to apachegui.net@gmail.com
+Questions and comments can be sent to apachegui.net@gmail.com or by creating an issue.

 Packages
 ----------------